Tennessee State Route 76

 State Route 76 (SR 76) is a state highway in Tennessee, traversing the state in a northeast-southwest axis from east of Memphis to north of Nashville.
 SR 76 is unique in that it actually changes its cardinal directions (from North-South to East-West) in Clarksville at the junction with US 41A and US 41A Bypass.

 Route description

 Fayette County

 SR 76 begins as a primary highway in Fayette County in Moscow at a junction with SR 57, its southern terminus.
 The highway goes north as a 2-lane highway through countryside and wooded areas to the community of Williston and has a junction with SR 193.
 It then turns slight northeast before turning north again at the junction with SR 195 just south of Somerville.
 SR 76 then enters Somerville and passes through a neighborhood before entering downtown and intersecting US 64/SR 15.
-It then passes through another neighborhood before crossing the Loosahatchie River and leaving Somerville to have a Y-Intersection with SR 59 shortly there after, with SR 76 turning northeast once again while SR 59 branches off to the northwest.
+It then passes through another neighborhood before crossing the Loosahatchie River and leaving Somerville to have a Y-Intersection with SR 59 shortly thereafter, with SR 76 turning northeast once again while SR 59 branches off to the northwest.